On the Blackbody Spectrum of Kilonovae: Fitting the Spectral Continuum of AT2017gfo

 \subsection{The intrinsic temperature}

 The observed temperature, i.e. the combination of {the intrinsic temperature}, $T_{emitted}$, and the relativistic Doppler corrections, can be deconvolved for any velocity, $v_{bb}$ (see Fig. \ref{fig:temperature_land}).
 As quantified in Sec. \ref{sec:prior} for the characteristic cooling-rates and velocities of AT2017gfo the variations in the effective temperature across the surface remains small.
 In contrast, the temperature in the emitted frame varies significantly across the surface due to light-travel time effects.
 Naturally, larger characteristic velocities implies lower intrinsic temperatures, but the decline in temperature with velocity is slower than the often used $T_{\rm emitted} = T_{\rm obs}/\delta(\mu=1)$, which does not account for the full luminosity-average over the visible surface.
 We note, given the strong constraints on the cooling-rate and velocities, one can determine the underlying physical temperature, which is essential for understanding the ejecta, the heating process and the local thermodynamic equilibrium.
-Combining the velocity and cooling-rate derived from X-shooter spectra \citep{Sneppen2023}, we determine the emitted temperature for the ejecta nearest the observer, $T_{\rm emitted}(\mu=1,t = 1.4 \ {\rm days}) = 4150 \pm 60 \ K$ and for the ejecta furthest from the observer $T_{\rm emitted}(\mu=\beta,t = 1.4 \ {\rm days}) = 4900 \pm 70 \ K$.
+Combining the velocity and cooling-rate derived from X-shooter spectra \citep{Sneppen2023}, we determine the emitted temperature for the ejecta nearest the observer, $T_{\rm emitted}(\mu=1,t_{obs} = 1.4 \ {\rm days}) = 4150 \pm 60$\,K and for the ejecta furthest from the observer $T_{\rm emitted}(\mu=\beta,t_{obs} = 1.4 \ {\rm days}) = 4900 \pm 70$\,K. These temperatures are consistent with the existence of features from Sr\(^+\) \citep[eg.][]{Watson2019}, Y\(^+\) and Zr\(^+\) under LTE conditions \citep{Gillanders2021,Vieira2023}.